sftcd/openssl/esnistuff/resumption.md

 So I might also want to keep the no ESNI and no SNI behaviour the same as today, even if that's not quite the right idea.

-Aside from ESNI-aware servers/clients dealing with unaware peers, we also gotta worry about sessions that are stored and valid whilst the peer's code is updated.
+Aside from ECH-aware servers/clients dealing with unaware peers, we also gotta worry about sessions that are stored and valid whilst the peer's code is updated.
 Not sure how to handle that, probably need to ask maintainers.